Posted by Gary Mackley-Smith on September 28, 2017

 H M Revenue & Customs (HMRC) has up to four years from the end of the tax year to issue a simple assessment.

-A taxpayer that receives a simple assessment will have up to 60 days to query it.
-HMRC may allow a longer period.
-In the absence of any contact from the taxpayer, once the assessment becomes binding the tax is payable, so it is important to make sure the assessment is correct.
+A taxpayer that receives a simple assessment should check it, as they will only have 60 days to query it, though HMRC can allow a longer period.
+In the absence of any contact from the taxpayer, once the assessment becomes binding the tax is payable, so it is important to make sure the assessment is right as HMRC's data is frequently not correct.

 The tax is payable on the normal due date of 31 January, so for the tax year ended 5 April 2017, the tax is payable by 31 January 2018.
 However, if a simple assessment is issued for the year to 5 April 2017 after 31 October 2017, the tax will not be payable until three months after the date of the assessment.